AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/initialization.md

 You may also need a route guard that addresses specific needs.
 We encourage you to write your own guard if `MsalGuard` does not meet all those needs.

-SEe this example of a route defined with the `MsalGuard`:
+See this example of a route defined with the `MsalGuard`:

 ```js
   {